Business Games - as with flight simulators - can be used to:

 improving customer service, increasing profitability or dealing with a credit crunch during a market downturn

 innovation, conflict resolution, change management, and finance readiness.

 Business Games have been configured to address all of these needs.

-In addition to the five versions shown in the table below, Business Games can be configured with different sets of decisions and trading periods to meet individual requirements.
+In addition to the six versions shown in the table below, Business Games can be configured with different sets of decisions and trading periods to meet individual requirements.

 In stand-alone applications, events can focus on the interaction between different business functions, or the members of a project team, or a combination of both.
 By dramatically reducing the delay between actions and their consequences, simulations provide a safe, accelerated learning environment to explore opportunities, identify potential pitfalls and experiment with alternative solutions.

 Augmenting a conference, seminar or course with a Business Game event can take learning and motivation to an entirely new level.
 Putting new knowledge into practice immediately ignites enthusiasm, improves the depth of understanding and consolidates retention.

 Business Games can be combined with other activities to provide highly effective staff incentive programmes.
 For example, they can be combined with karting to keep clients' teams on track!

 The scoring system can be adjusted such that the different aspects of business performance can be weighted to reflect the specific priorities of each client.